NTTDATA-DACH/viewnode/README.md

 It is very useful when you need to monitor multiple resources such as nodes, pods or containers in a dynamic environment like a CI/CD platform.

 ```
+The kubectl-viewnode shows nodes with their pods and containers.
+You can find the source code and usage documentation at GitHub: https://github.com/NTTDATA-EMEA/kubectl-viewnode.

 Usage:
   kubectl-viewnode [flags]
   kubectl-viewnode [command]